Attorneys Helping Families Deal With Issues Of Child Custody And Visitation

 One of the most important things for parents to know before entering into child custody discussions is that they are entitled to an equitable parenting plan.
 Many people feel like they do not have equal parental rights because of gender, financial status or some other reason, and because of this, they are not going to have a fair and equal opportunity to maintain a good relationship with their children after a divorce.

 However biased the courts might have been in the past, the current focus is on equity: a fair and balanced division of time and resources regarding the care and parenting of the child.
-Rather than primary custody and visitation, the courts now focus on creating a fair and agreeable parenting plan in which both parents have an equal amount of time with the children.
+Rather than primary custody and visitation, the courts now focus on creating a fair and agreeable parenting plan in which both parents have equal time with the children.

 We Focus On Finding Efficient And Peaceful Solutions